oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/create-property-graph/create-property-graph.md

     ![Shows in-memory enabled and the create graph button](./images/create-graph.png "Create Graph button ")

     You will be taken to the Jobs page which lists the spawned tasks.
-Refresh the page to see their status.

    ![Job status page](./images/jobs-create-graph.png "Create Graph job status ")